rgadewar/challenge2/README.md

 # challenge2
 ## Description
-In this section, I have applied all the concepts of HTML and CSS, particularly flex and diaply properties.
+In this section, I have applied all the concepts of HTML and CSS, particularly flex,media queries and display properties.
 I have used CSS skills which we learnt in class.
+It was a great exercise.

 - [Website Preview](#website-preview)
 - [Credits](#credits)